 Consistent with the Targets set out under SDG 8 and global standards addressing the affects of chemicals on human health.
 RawAssembly works with partners who have taken measures to eradicate forced labour, human trafficking, modern slavery and the elimination of the worst forms of child labour.
 These partners protect the labour rights of their workers and promote safe working environments, including migrant workers and those with disabilities.
-In addition these organizations protect their customers through a zero tolerance for fibres and finishes that are carcinogenic or toxic.
+In addition these organisations protect their customers through a zero tolerance for fibres and finishes that are carcinogenic or toxic.

 We do not work with recycled nylons, recycled polyesters or other synthetics as these are not sustainable in protecting the